biswajit-turtlemint/Life-vertical/Similarity.md

 - Riders in TM also for life comes through DB.
 But for credit-life it comes from HUB.
 - We are planning to move to new implementation on minterprise where all calls will be through IH, but if a client is not having HUB.
 Then should we also have a DB based filtering also which means old Implementation.
 - After fetching data from IH, validation logic and filtering will be same as life-service.
 If something is already getting covered in IH end we will skip that filtering logic.
 Need to discuss with IH team.
+- Even after calling IH for life in new implementation we perform further filtering and validation in code.
+We need to check all and see with IH if this can be handled or should we add in code.